Easy Tips for Using All That Extra Zucchini

-- Slice zucchini lengthwise and use to replace lasagna noodles in your lasagna.
+- Slice zucchini lengthwise and use it to replace lasagna noodles in your lasagna.

-- Grate up part of a zucchini to add to your home made tomato sauce, just be sure that the zucchini is fully cooked in the sauce before serving.
+- Grate up part of the zucchini to add to your homemade tomato sauce, just be sure that the zucchini is fully cooked in the sauce before serving.

 - Add zucchini to your homemade vegetable soup

 - Replace macaroni in your favorite macaroni and cheese casserole to make a zucchini and cheese casserole.

 - Overly large Zucchini can be stuffed like stuffed peppers.
 Just remove the seeds in the center of the zucchini and stuff them with your favorite stuffed pepper stuffing.